stacklok/trusty-action/README.md

 ## Overview

-This action takes any added dependencies within a pull request and assesses their quality using the [Trusty](https://trustypkg.dev/) API.
-If any dependencies are found to be below a certain threshold (See details below), the action will fail.
+This action takes any added dependencies within a pull request and assesses their relative risk using the [Trusty](https://trustypkg.dev/) API.
+If any dependencies are found to be below a certain threshold (see details below), the action will fail.

 If any dependencies are malicious, deprecated, or archived, the action will also fail.

-Full Language Support (inline with Trusty):
+Language Support (inline with Trusty):

 * Python
 * JavaScript